amaan-123/LocalRepo/README.md

 git init
 ```

 The git init command creates a new .git subdirectory in your project folder, setting up the necessary files and directories Git uses to track your project's history.
+Next, check again with:

 ```bash
 ls -a